nionios/BJJournal/readme.md

-BJJ JOURNAL
+BJJOURNAL

-This is a LibreOffice Calc file with statistics to help with the tracking of progress in Brazilian Jiu Jitsu.
+This is an open source python program with statistics to help with the tracking of progress in Brazilian Jiu Jitsu.